5 ways science is transforming global health and saving lives

 1. Science is generating treatments, cures, and vaccines to tackle the world’s most devastating diseases.

-From a vaccine that has put us at the brink of eradicating polio to antiretroviral treatments that have dramatically extended the lives of people living with HIV/AIDS, science has generated new health technologies that have driven tremendous progress in global health.
+From a vaccine that has put us at the brink of eradicating polio to antiretroviral treatments that have dramatically extended the lives of people living with HIV and AIDS, science has generated new health technologies that have driven tremendous progress in global health.
 Thanks to investments in science and research, 82 new vaccines, drugs, diagnostics, and other lifesaving global health tools have been developed and introduced since 2000.
 These tools include a new meningitis A vaccine—which has already saved 378,000 lives and prevented 673,000 new infections since 2010—and new child-friendly malaria drugs that have helped cut childhood malaria deaths by 65 percent since 2000.
 Science has also fueled a robust pipeline of over 670 global health technologies now in development poised to further build upon these gains.

 2. Science is helping us understand the unique needs of users and communities so we can design the right tools for impact.

 Driving progress in global health is not just about developing tools that work; it’s about developing tools that work for the communities and contexts in which they are used.
 A diagnostic test won’t help us identify and control an emerging epidemic unless it can be administered on the spot in remote communities and deliver results quickly.
-Likewise, a woman is not likely to adopt a new contraceptive or HIV/AIDS prevention method unless it’s easy-to-use, comfortable, affordable, and fits in with her lifestyle and culture.
+Likewise, a woman is not likely to adopt a new contraceptive or HIV and AIDS prevention method unless it’s easy-to-use, comfortable, affordable, and fits in with her lifestyle and culture.
 Through surveys, data analysis, diagnostics, and user testing, science is enabling us to study end users and the environments and social systems in which they operate.
 This helps us better understand the complexity of their unique needs and design and refine technologies to deliver the most effective solutions for impact.

 3. Science is helping us predict, detect, and track emerging health risks so we can be better prepared to confront tomorrow's challenges.